kevinlin1/kevinlin1.github.io/cs61a/index.md

 - Midterm 1 on Thursday, Sept.
 15. Study for the midterm using my patent-pending *Efficient Algorithm for Studying*.
   - Now is the time to use the [Course Resources][] page!
   - **Absolutely make sure to read and internalize [Jerry's midterm 1 slides][jerry mt1 slides] and [Andrew Huang's midterm 1 reminders][andrew mt1 doc].**
   - No discussion section next week: extra office hours available by [calendar appointment][].
+Lab on Tuesday will be midterm review.
+  - If you have a conflict, fill out the [midterm 1 conflict form][mt1 conflict form] by Sunday night.
 - Tutor-led guerrilla section on Saturday, Sept.
-10 from 12-3 pm in the 271 Soda.
+10 from 12-3 pm in the 247 Cory.
 - TA-led midterm 1 review session on Sunday, Sept.
 11 from 12-3 pm in 155 Dwinelle.
+- Sign up for [Computer Science Mentors group tutoring][csm scheduler].
 - [Quiz 2](quiz/quiz02.pdf) and [solutions](quiz/quiz02_sol.pdf).

 #### September 1, 2016